 Customer Satisfaction Survey

 An independent research firm surveys BART customers every two years to gauge customer satisfaction, and BART uses the results to focus resources on areas that most need improvement.
-The 2016 BART Customer Satisfaction Survey presentation (.pdf) is based on 5,342 questionnaires completed by BART customers while riding on randomly selected BART cars during all hours of operation on weekdays and weekends.
-Additional data, including selected crosstabs and historical attribute ratings, as well as the 2016 questionnaire, are available below.
+The 2016 BART Customer Satisfaction Study report (.pdf) is based on 5,342 questionnaires completed by BART customers while riding on randomly selected BART cars during all hours of operation on weekdays and weekends.
+Sortable data, including selected crosstabs and historical attribute ratings, as well as the 2016 questionnaire, are available below.